waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## V. Assumptions & Verification Plan
 - **Assumption 1:** Clearing Silph Co. will unblock the Saffron City Gym.
   - **Verification:** After defeating the final boss in Silph Co., I will immediately travel to the Saffron Gym entrance to check if the blocking NPC is gone.
-- **Assumption 2:** My `team_composition_advisor_agent` will provide a winning strategy against Pixel.
-  - **Verification:** I will use the agent's recommended team and strategy in the next rival battle.
-The outcome will validate its effectiveness.
-- **Assumption 3:** I currently possess all necessary Pokémon to defeat Pixel.
-  - **Verification:** The output from the `team_composition_advisor_agent` will confirm this.
-If it suggests catching a new Pokémon, this assumption is false.